beemarie/knative-lab/workshop/exercise-4/README.md

     echo -n "<token_value>" | base64 -b0  # MacOS
     ```

 2. This time we'll create the secret via a .yaml file.
 Update the `docker-secret.yaml` file with your base64 encoded password.
 You can find the password field near the end of the file.
 Username (`dG9rZW4=`) is already provided for you.
+Replace `<base_64_encoded_token_value>` with your own base64 encoded token value.

 3. Apply the secret to your cluster: